ClareSpencer/NLabs/README.md

 # NewsLabs instructions
-The textfiles containing the outputs for question one and question two are in this folder.
+To see the output, go to the textfiles "questiononeGC.txt" and "QuestionTwo.csv".

+You can see the output of each part of the programs within the "QuestionOneGC.ipynb" and "QuestionTwoGC.ipynb" GitHub files.

-To install/run the code do the following:
+If you want to install and run the code yourself, you can do the following:

 * Download the two Jupyter notebook file from Github.
 These are the files with the suffix .ipynb
 * On your browser (preferably Chrome) log into Google Drive.